 Further with some ascend and descend through pine forest, visiting one of the popular monasteries of the entire Khumbu/Everest region known as Tengboche monastery we will reach Tengboche (3867m) for our overnight stay.

-The very next day will be towards Dingboche (4410m), the trail will be through bare Himalaya with far and deep visibility of the areas, lucky enough to see some wild beast and Himalayan eagle.
+The very next day will be towards Dingboche (4410m), the trail will be through the bare Himalayas with far and deep visibility of the areas, lucky enough to see some wild beast and Himalayan eagle.
 Dingboche will provide us with an extra night for acclimatization and can further diversify our trail or day hike towards nearby hills.

 Now onwards, the oxygen level in the space gets thinner as compared to lower altitudes.
 We hike passing by mani walls, making incline climb uphill to reach Lobuche at the altitude of 4910 meters/16109 feet.
 This will be a challenging climb and onwards can be a death zone to some.
 So to stop risk factor, need to slow down our pace with frequent stop.